-- 1. Recognize the importance of assumptions and limitations of linear regression models to gauge when linear models are appropriate to use and to be critical of their results. - 2.
-Interpret the results of an analysis involving linear models for technical and non-technical audiences. - 3.
-Apply methods of linear models and data cleaning to new datasets correctly using statistical software in a reproducible way. - 4.
-Explain statistical concepts and theory of linear models to various audiences. - 5.
-Outline the correct use of linear models in a coherent and reproducible analysis plan.
+- 1. application of methods through problem-solving questions; - 2. description and explanation of concepts relating to the mathematical theory; - 3. derivation and proof of topics based on linear regression concepts and theory; - 4. recognizing the importance of assumptions and limitations of linear regression models to gauge when linear models are appropriate to use and to be critical of their results. - 5. interpreting the results of an analysis involving linear models for technical and non-technical audiences. - 6. explaining statistical concepts and theory of linear models to various audiences as would be required in the job market or collaborative environment. - 7. outlining the correct use of linear models in a coherent and reproducible analysis plan. - 8. applying and extend linear model theory through completion of problem-solving questions